mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 version, we can "catch" errors with `try...catch` blocks and prevent the rest of the code from being executed instead of forcing the exit.

-For instance, if we take one of our argument reading block, it would look like:
+For instance, if we take one of our argument reading blocks, it would look like:

 ```diff
 + try {